stadelmanma/garmin-run-tracker/README.md

 defines a default log level, automatic import paths and sets parameters for external services used by the application.

+Details for how to configure specific services are in the relevant sections below.

 ## Features